btroncone/learn-rxjs/operators/utility/repeatwhen.md

 ---

-:bulb: If you just want to repeat a specified number of times, try [retry](retry.md)!
+💡 If you just want to repeat a specified number of times, try [retry](retry.md)!

 ---